Bindila-Bogdan/Traffic-Signs-Recognition/README.md

 ### Real-time traffic signs detection and recognition module for Raspberry Pi

-This module represents a component of an autonomous 1/10 scale car with which Back On Track team has competed at Bosch Future Mobility Challenge 2020.
-It was designed to detect four types of miniture road signs positioned on poles.
+This module represents a component of a 1/10 scale autonomous car that the Back On Track team competed with at the Bosch Future Mobility Challenge 2020.
+It was designed to detect four types of miniature road signs positioned on poles.

 ## Features

-- Does not need calibration
+- Does not require calibration
 - Two image preprocessing pipelines that run in parallel:
-  - ROI extraction based on pole
+  - Pillar-based ROI extraction
   - Detection based on color segmentation
-- Robust to occlusions and innacurate color representation
+- Robust to occlusions and inaccurate color representation
 - Optimized convolutional neural network
-- Inferece done directly in C++
+- Inference is done directly in C++
 - Computes distances to sign

 ## Diagram